wildacheng/CS-320-Software-Test-Automation-QA-Portfolio/README.md

 I interpret user needs by holding interviews for the likely users of the product and making direct observations.
 From my analysis, I will create user stories to articulate a software feature from the user's perspective.
 From there I will create requirements to incorporate into the program.

 ## How do I approach designing software?
+My approach to software design is applying the Agile development methodology to promote continous iteration of development and testing throughout the software development lifecyle.
+I follow the standard phases of Agile development from conception to maintenance.